-When the EVZ Foundation was established, 700 million German marks (357.9 million euros) were set aside from the total assets for the purpose of setting up a foundation providing funding at the international level.
-The Foundation EVZ finances its promotional activities from the proceeds of this capital.
+When the EVZ Foundation was established in 2000, 700 million German marks (357.9 million euros) were set aside from the total assets for the purpose of setting up a foundation providing funding at the international level.
+The EVZ Foundation finances its promotional activities from the proceeds of this capital.

 The EVZ Foundation pursues three main objectives in the investment of its assets.
 First, capital investments

 are to generate sufficient ordinary net income to cover the Foundation’s funding activities and institutional expenses with a controllable level of risk.
 Second, the capital is to retain its real, inflation-proof value over the long term.
 Finally, the availability of adequate liquidity for the Foundation’s ongoing business must be ensured at all times.

 These three goals are achieved while taking into account social, environmental, and good governance criteria (hereafter: ESG criteria).
 The primary focus is ESG aspects that have a direct link to the purpose of the Foundation.
 Above all, this includes avoiding contemporary forms of forced labor and human rights abuses in the working environment.
 These are defined by the International Labour Organization (ILO).
 As a specialized agency of the UN, the ILO is responsible for developing, formulating and enforcing binding international labor and social standards.